-Publication of this information will provide greater transparency as to how the forecasts were calculated which may provide greater confidence in the demand forecasts.
-This, in turn, may make it more likely that the draft more preferable rule will lead to better investment in and operation of electricity services by network service providers and other energy market stakeholders.
+Publication of the information on which the forecasts are based will provide greater transparency as to how the forecasts were calculated which may provide greater confidence in the demand forecasts.
+This, in turn, may make it more likely that the more preferable rule will lead to better investment in and operation of electricity services by network service providers and other energy market stakeholders.
 It may also give these stakeholders access to new information and enable them to develop their own forecasts should they wish to do so.

-This aspect of the draft rule was not included in the COAG Energy Council's rule change request but has been included in response to stakeholder comments on the rule change request.
+This aspect of the rule was not included in the proposed rule but has been included in response to stakeholder comments on the rule change request.
+To give AEMO time to develop the capacity to fulfil this obligation, this aspect of the final rule does not take effect until 1 July 2017.

-The draft rule is also different to the proposed rule in that it does not include specific provisions regarding the exchange of information and consultation between the AER and AEMO in relation to the forecasts as the National Electricity Law sufficiently addresses such issues.
-Nor has it considered it necessary to supplement AEMO's information gathering powers in the National Electricity Law with an obligation in the NER for network service providers to provide assistance to AEMO.
+The rule is also different to the proposed rule in that it does not include specific provisions regarding the exchange of information and consultation between the AER and AEMO in relation to the forecasts as the National Electricity Law sufficiently addresses such issues.
+Nor did the Commission consider it necessary to supplement AEMO's information gathering powers in the National Electricity Law with an obligation in the NER for network service providers to provide assistance to AEMO.

-Most stakeholders were generally supportive of the rule change request during consultation.
+Stakeholders were generally supportive of the rule change request during consultation.